awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 SELECT text FROM table(rdsadmin.rds_file_util.read_text_file('BDUMP','dbtask-task-id.log'));
 ```

 Replace *`task-id`* with the task ID returned by the procedure\.
-For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading Files in a DB Instance Directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)
+For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)

 You can also view the contents of the task's output file in the AWS Management Console by searching the log entries in the **Logs & events** section for the `task-id`\.

-## Removing the OEM Database Option<a name="Appendix.Oracle.Options.OEM_DBControl.Remove"></a>
+## Removing the OEM Database option<a name="Appendix.Oracle.Options.OEM_DBControl.Remove"></a>

 You can remove the OEM option from a DB instance\.
 When you remove the OEM option for an Oracle 19c, Oracle 18c, or Oracle 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
 So, after you remove the OEM option, you don't need to restart your DB instance\.
 When you remove the OEM option for an Oracle 11g DB instance, there is not outage, and you don't need to restart your DB instance\.

 To remove the OEM option from a DB instance, do one of the following:
 + Remove the OEM option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + Modify the DB instance and specify a different option group that doesn't include the OEM option\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.